Cortisol: Glucose

 Cortisol counteracts insulin, contributes to hyperglycemia by stimulating gluconeogenesis and inhibits the peripheral use of glucose (insulin resistance) by decreasing the translocation of glucose transporters (especially GLUT4) to the cell membrane.
 Cortisol also increases glycogen synthesis (glycogenesis) in the liver, storing glucose in easily accessible form.
-The permissive effect of cortisol on insulin action in liver glycogenesis is observed in hepatocyte culture in the laboratory, although the mechanism for this is unknown.

 Bone and collagen

 Cortisol reduces bone formation, favoring long-term development of osteoporosis (progressive bone disease).
-The mechanism behind this is two-fold: cortisol stimulates the production of RANKL by osteoblasts which stimulates, through binding to RANK receptors, the activity of osteoclasts – cells responsible for calcium resorption from bone – and also inhibits the production of osteoprotegerin (OPG) which acts as a decoy receptor and captures some RANKL before it can activate the osteoclasts through RANK.
+The mechanism behind this is two-fold: cortisol stimulates the production of RANKL by osteoblasts which stimulates, through binding to RANK receptors, the activity of osteoclasts, cells responsible for calcium resorption from bone, and also inhibits the production of osteoprotegerin (OPG) which acts as a decoy receptor and captures some RANKL before it can activate the osteoclasts through RANK.
 In other words, when RANKL binds to OPG, no response occurs as opposed to the binding to RANK which leads to the activation of osteoclasts.

 It transports potassium out of cells in exchange for an equal number of sodium ions (see above).
 This can trigger the hyperkalemia of metabolic shock from surgery.
 Cortisol also reduces calcium absorption in the intestine.
 Cortisol down-regulates the synthesis of collagen.